Legal fights leave question marks over ballot access in presidential battleground states

 Benson’s office has sought to have the case thrown out, claiming the plaintiffs “have not identified a single signature that they contend local clerks have been required to accept … that otherwise would not have been accepted.”

-It isn’t known how many votes might be at stake, but in 2022, nearly 1.9 million Michiganders voted by mail – around 42 percent of all voters.
+It isn’t known how many votes might be at stake, but in 2022, nearly 1.9 million Michiganders voted by mail — around 42% of all voters.

 Two other lawsuits, one filed by the RNC and another by a conservative legal group, the Public Interest Legal Foundation, accuse Benson of inadequate voter roll maintenance and aim to require her office to do more to remove names from the rolls.
 Fifty-three of the state’s 83 counties have more registered voters than eligible voters, the RNC claims.